Disability Related Accommodations and Academic Support

 Students with Disabilities

 If you wish to receive accommodations for a disability, please notify me with a letter from the Academic Support and Access Center.
 As accommodations are not retroactive, timely notification at the beginning of the semester, if possible, is strongly recommended.
-To register with a disability or for questions about disability accommodations, contact the Academic Support and Access Center at 202-885-3360 or firstname.lastname@example.org.
+To register with a disability or for questions about disability accommodations, contact the Academic Support and Access Center at 202-885-3360 or firstname.lastname@example.org, or drop by the ASAC in MGC 243.

-If you would like to let students know about the academic support resources available at AU, please consider including the following statement in your syllabus:
+If you would like to let students know about academic support resources available through the ASAC, please consider including the following statement in your syllabus:

-In addition to meeting with me and using the resources available in this department, all students may take advantage of the Academic Support and Access Center (ASAC) for individual academic counseling, skills workshops, tutor referrals, Supplemental Instruction, and Writing Lab appointments.
+All students may take advantage of the Academic Support and Access Center (ASAC) for individual academic skills counseling, workshops, Tutoring and Writing Lab appointments, peer tutor referrals, and Supplemental Instruction.
 The ASAC is located in Mary Graydon Center 243.
-Additional resources that may be beneficial in this class include the Bender Library, the Writing Center in the Department of Literature, the Math Lab in the Department of Mathematics & Statistics, and Office of Information Technology.
+Additional academic support resources available at AU include the Bender Library, the Department of Literature's Writing Center (located in the Library), the Math Lab in the Department of Mathematics & Statistics, and the Center for Language Exploration, Acquisition, & Research (CLEAR) in Asbury Hall.
+A more complete list of campus-wide resources is available in the ASAC.